joeFischetti/Shibboleth-IdP3-TOTP-Auth/README.md

 The original implementation of this authn flow had a separate ldap configuration.
 This implementation will assume the totp seed is stored in a database that the attribute resolver has the ability to pull from.
-It will also assume the attribute is encrypted using a secret key (configured in a properties file).
-The attribute should be in the form of "totpseed=(ENCRYPTED VALUE)".
-An example ldif might look something like:
+It will also assume the attribute is encrypted using a secret key, encryption algorithm, mode, and padding (configured in a properties file, defaulted to blowfish/ecb/pkcs5padding).
+The attribute should be in the form of "totpseed=(iv:ENCRYPTED VALUE)" with, optionally, other tags before or after the seed.
+Note for encryption modes that don't require the iv, it's possible to omit the iv in the seed.
+The other tags will be ignored by this plugin and whould be used for outside tooling.
+An example ldif is below.
+In this case there's an additional tag called "friendlyName" which is used for identifying the seed (when there's more than one) for the end user.

 ```
 # extended LDIF